saadash1268/Big-Bang-Theory-Game/README.md

 # Big-Bang-Theory-Game
-Creating a game based on The Big Bang theory
-Using HTML, CSS and Vanilla Javascript
+Creating a game based on The Big Bang theory using HTML, CSS and Vanilla Javascript